ethic8L/ethic8L/README.md

 ## Objective

-Aspiring to transition into cybersecurity.
-Eager to apply my computer science background, technical skills, and passion for digital security to contribute to threat detection and incident response efforts.
-Committed to continuous learning and enhancing the security posture of an organization.
+Aspiring software engineer with a strong interest in cybersecurity and artificial intelligence.
+Eager to leverage my technical skills and passion for building secure, intelligent applications that drive innovation and enhance digital security.
+Committed to continuous learning and contributing to projects that integrate software development, AI, and cybersecurity principles.

 ## Skills